 Classes are held at Carle Hospital Conference West B facility from 8:30 a.m. to 12:30 p.m., Monday through Friday.
 The clinical rotation of the class is the last 11 days, 8:15 a.m. to 12:45 p.m.

-The next CNA class is scheduled to begin in August 2018 and graduate in October 2018 (specific dates TBA).
-The official application for the August 2018 CNA class will be available in July 2018.
-If you are interested in applying for our August 2018 CNA class, you may view a sample application (below), or stop by our office to pick up a sample.
-Remember to check back this summer for the official application!
+The next CNA class is scheduled to begin on August 13, 2018 and will graduate on October 3, 2018.
+Application due dates will be Wednesday, July 25th and Thursday, July 26th.
+If you are interested in applying for our August 2018 CNA class, you may view and download the application (below), or stop by our office to pick up a copy.

 - The CNA student must have graduated from an accredited high school or have passed the GED.